-Will there be any significant change to the operation and structure of Caldwell College?
+Will there be any significant change to the operation and structure of Caldwell University?

 The day-to-day operations of Caldwell will remain virtually unchanged during the transitional process to university status and thereafter.
 As indicated above, reorganization of the academic unit at Caldwell is already underway.
 This process will be completed by the time the college is ready to be designated as a university.